ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 may cause the remote application to receive the Message multiple times.

-Note that for protocols that do not protect against duplicated messages, e.g., UDP, all messages MUST be marked as Idempotent.
+Note that for protocols that do not protect against duplicated messages, e.g., UDP, all messages MUST be marked as `Safely Replayable`.
-In order to enable protocol selection to choose such a protocol, Idempotent MUST be added to the TransportProperties passed to the Preconnection.
-If such a protocol was chosen, disabling Idempotent on individual messages MUST result in a SendError.
+In order to enable protocol selection to choose such a protocol, `Safely Replayable` MUST be added to the TransportProperties passed to the Preconnection.
+If such a protocol was chosen, disabling `Safely Replayable` on individual messages MUST result in a SendError.

 ### Final {#msg-final}